The Problem

 Vocabulary

 - In short, use 間に when there is a time frame that has a beginning and end, especially when the time frame is clear or the speaker wishes to emphasize the time frame.
+It expresses things that are happening at the same time.

 Examples